microsoft/PowerApps-Samples/cds/orgsvc/C#/GoalDataForFiscalYear/README.md

-# Rollup goal data for a fiscal period against the strech target count
+# Rollup goal data for a fiscal period against the stretch target count

 This sample shows how to roll up goal data for a fiscal period against stretch target count representing a number of completed phone calls.